feedm3/learning-java/README.md

 After the test you can open the `build/spock-reports/index.html` file in your browser to see all generated test results.

+There's also a run configuration for IntelliJ to run all tests.

 ## Tested libraries

 * [guava](https://github.com/google/guava)